Tully Training Area: Heritage listing

-The scenery of the South (and North) Johnstone River is of superlative quality and there would be little argument amongst those who know them that they comprise one of the finest scenic assets in the whole World Heritage area.
+The South and North Johnstone Rivers feature notable natural scenery, considered a key landscape asset within the World Heritage area.

 In the Scenic Resource Evaluation of the Wet Tropics World Heritage Area report, the TTA area (Jarra Creek and Impact Area sectors) is listed as being of high scenic significance due to its continuity with the adjoining ranges and the backdrop it provides to coastal plain views.